4 Core Strategies for Managing Anxiety

 Cognitive Behavioural Therapy (CBT)

-CBT helps by teaching you to identify, challenge, and reframe negative thought patterns.
-This evidence-based approach enables you to replace catastrophic or distorted thoughts with more balanced perspectives, thereby reducing the emotional intensity of anxiety.
-Regular practice of CBT techniques, even through self-help resources, can empower you to take control of your anxiety.
+Cognitive Behavioural Therapy, or CBT, helps you identify, challenge, and reframe unhelpful thought patterns.
+This evidence-based approach can help you replace catastrophic or distorted thinking with more balanced perspectives, which often reduces the emotional intensity of anxiety.
+Regular practice of CBT techniques, including self-help CBT techniques, can help you challenge unhelpful thoughts and feel more in control.

 Exposure Therapy

-Facing your fears gradually in a controlled environment can decrease anxiety over time.
-Rather than avoiding triggers which can worsen anxiety, exposure therapy encourages you to slowly build tolerance and confidence, leading to long-term relief.
+Facing your fears gradually in a controlled way can reduce anxiety over time.
+Rather than avoiding triggers, which often strengthens anxiety in the long run, exposure therapy encourages you to slowly build tolerance and confidence.
+With repeated exposure and support, situations that once felt overwhelming can start to feel more manageable.

 2. Mindfulness and Relaxation Techniques